-Most of nuclear power plants introduce a ‘defence-in-depth‘ approach to achieve maximum safety, this approach is constituted of multiple safety systems supplementing the natural features of the reactor core.
+Most nuclear power plants introduce a ‘defense-in-depth‘ approach to achieve maximum safety.
+This approach is constituted of multiple safety systems supplementing the natural features of the reactor core.

 According to INSAG-10: